jeff-boykin/portfolio/GA/sample_curriculum_design-ds.md

     - **Slides**: Links to the baseline lesson deck for you to copy and modify

 > Note: Google Slide Decks for each lesson are linked in the "slides" folder for each lesson.
 To open, click the link then duplicate and rename the deck.
-You're encouraged to make edits and add material!
+You're encouraged to make edits or add your own materials as desired.

+---

-## Lesson Structure
+## Lesson Plans

 Lesson plans are organized as follows: